 High School Scholarships:

 The Albany Area Chamber of Commerce awards four $1,500 scholarships to qualifying high school seniors from South Albany, West Albany, Albany Options and Santiam Christian High Schools.
 Applications are available at the Chamber office, at the four High Schools administration offices, or you can download the application by clicking the link below.
-Applications must be postmarked and mailed before Wednesday, March 1, 2018.
+Applications are available at the schools and on the Chamber website.

 Leadership Albany is an intensive, 9-month program devoted to strengthening and educating our community leaders – emerging and experienced individuals.
 The program provides in-depth insights into the major systems that contribute to the patterns of life in the city and a variety of issues impacting the residents of the Albany area.

-- Contact Janet Steele to register for the 2018 class
+- Contact Janet Steele to register for the next class

 New Member Orientations: